List of Kentucky supplemental roads and rural secondary highways (1500–1999): KY 1896

 Kentucky Route 1896 is a 2.637 mi rural secondary highway in northern Boyle County.
 The highway begins at US 127 (Harrodsburg Road) just south of the Boyle–Mercer county line.
 KY 1896 heads east along Faulkner Lane, which crosses Mock Branch of the Dix River.
 The highway passes through Faulconer, which is just north of a wye of Norfolk Southern Railway lines.
 KY 1896 intersects the line to Louisville near Mocks Branch and the line to Lexington and Cincinnati in the center of Faulconer.
 The highway reaches its eastern terminus at KY 33 (Shakertown Road) east of Faulconer.

 KY 1922

 Kentucky Route 1922 is a 6.981 mi rural secondary highway in northeastern Shelby County and southeastern Henry County.
 The highway begins at KY 12 (Bagdad Road) in Jacksonville.
 KY 1922 heads north along Cedarmore Road.
 Near the Shelby–Henry county line, the highway curves west and crosses Sixmile Creek, a tributary of the Kentucky River.
 KY 1922 reaches its northern terminus at US 421 (Castle Highway) at Defoe just north of the county line.

+KY 1923

+Kentucky Route 1923 is a 14.976 mi rural secondary highway in eastern Fayette County and Clark County.
+The highway begins at US 60 (Winchester Road) in Lexington.
+KY 1923 heads south along Combs Ferry Road before entering Clark County and intersecting KY 1927.
+The highway continues southeast through Becknerville and Flanagan.
+It then turns north towards Winchester where it reaches its eastern terminus at KY 627.

+KY 1924

+Kentucky Route 1924 is a 1.847 mi rural secondary highway in southern Clark County.
+The highway begins at Ford-Hampton Road in Ford.
+KY 1924 heads north along Ford Road.
+The highway continues along the Kentucky River until it reaches its northern terminus at KY 418 (Athens-Boonesboro Road).